IMAP to Exchange Migration

 Refer to the EdbMails detailed steps on connecting to single and multiple users during IMAP migration.

-Step 4: Connect to target Exchange server
+Step 4: Connect to the Target Exchange Server

 - Select the required connection options and click the ‘Next’ button.